eslamwael/Incorta-DevOps-Task/README.md

       repo: https://github.com/{{ username }}/{{ repo_name }}.git
       dest: /etc/ansible/playbooks/Python_script/
 ```
-*Note: the benifit of using Git module that it gets the latest pull request every time the task is run.*
+*Note: the benefit of using Git module that it gets the latest commit every time the task is run.*

 - Start cron scheduler then run the script on the virtual environment every 15 minutes via “schedule_script_venv” playbook, cron logs are saved in the /opt directory in case of scheduling errors
 ```yaml